 Spinal fusion eliminates unstable movement and removes the source of your pain.

-In spinal fusion surgery, Dr. Steuer uses minimally invasive techniques like robotic surgery with short incisions to remove damaged or diseased material between your vertebrae.
+In spinal fusion surgery, Dr. Steuer uses minimally invasive techniques with short incisions to remove damaged or diseased discs between your vertebrae.

-He replaces it with surgical cement and secures the two vertebrae together with internal hardware.
+He replaces it with surgical devices and secures the two vertebrae together with internal hardware.
 The two bones then heal as a single unit.

 Spinal fusion can be a lasting treatment for numerous problems, including: